Skip to content

 Feel

-• Palpate the bones for any steps, point tenderness or instability – ideally palpation should be both external AND intra-orally if the child can tolerate this
+- Palpate the bones for any steps, point tenderness, or instability – ideally, feel both inside and outside the mouth if they can tolerate it

 Move